Phyks/cozyweboob/README.md

 * the `/retrieve` route, which supports `POST` method and a single `path` `POST` parameter which is the path to the previously downloaded file to retrieve.
+  Note that this route will not delete the temporary file whose content has been retrieved, and you should delete it manually.

+* the `/clean` route, which will delete all temporary downloaded files.
+This route will return a JSON list of deleted folders.

 **IMPORTANT:** Note this small webserver is **not** production ready and only here as a proof of concept and to be used in a controlled development